ashumeow/whatever/teaching.md

 (iii) Teachers need to remember every concept from the books.
 For me, My memory extract the specific information in a deeper way.
-Which is also why some people put me in a category called "different", that made me feel like an alien.
+Which is also why some people put me in a category called "different", that made me feel like an alien staying alone always.

 (iv) I don't like teachers.
 There was a time (till 2006), i love teachers.